The loop macro performs iteration.

 that begins the clause and by the auxiliary keywords in the clause.

-The keywords do
+The keywords do,

-, and finally
+initially, and finally

 are the only loop keywords that can take any number of forms and